hhcs9527/hhcs9527.github.io/content/docs/go/go-env-debug-cgo-compiler.md

 ## Summary

+- Using `go env` was the key to identifying the environment difference.
-The root cause of the build failure was a mismatch in the `CGO_ENABLED` setting and a missing C compiler.
+- The root cause of the build failure was a mismatch in the `CGO_ENABLED` setting and a missing C compiler.
 By aligning the local environment with CI (enabling CGO and installing build tools), the issue was resolved.

-## Take away
-Using `go env` was the key to identifying the environment difference.